-After the decriminalization of gay sex by the Indian Supreme Court in September 2018 members of the LGBTQ+ community – along with their families and friends – used the chance to celebrate their new freedom during Queer Azaadi Mumbai Pride (Mumbai LGBTQ+ Pride 2019) on February 2nd, 2019.
-Without any fear of legal consequences (under Section 377 gay sex was punishable with prison up to ten years) the record attendance of 15.000 people celebrated the year’s theme ‘Pride for All’ without anybody wearing masks for the very first time. ‘‘Not only activists but everyone at the parade, they could say they were LGBTI without any fear’, co-organizer Ankit Bhuptani told Gay Star News.
+After the decriminalization of gay sex by the Indian Supreme Court in September 2018, members of the LGBTQ+ community – along with their families and friends – used the chance to celebrate their new freedom during Queer Azaadi Mumbai Pride (Mumbai LGBTQ+ Pride 2019) on February 2nd, 2019.
+Without any fear of legal consequences (under Section 377 gay sex was punishable with prison up to ten years), the record attendance of 15,000 people celebrated the year’s theme ‘Pride for All’ without anybody wearing masks to hide their identity for the very first time. ‘‘Not only activists but everyone at the parade.
+They could say they were LGBTIQ+ without any fear’, co-organizer Ankit Bhuptani told Gay Star News.

 Strong Support: Local Community & Straight Allies

 Among the LGBTQ+ community members were also many local communities and straight allies to support the first Pride after the ruling out of Section 377.
 According to Bhuptani also doctors associations, teachers, colleges and education associations, Indian and multinational companies were there marching for Pride.
-Business Insider India pointed out a large number of parents ‘who shun out stereotypes and walked with their children, fearless and free’.
-Part of the Pride were also 27 events to inform and educate people and create awareness for the LGBT community.
+Business Insider India pointed out numerous parents ‘who shun out stereotypes and walked with their children, fearless and free’.
+Part of the Pride were also 27 events to inform and educate people and raise awareness for the LGBT community.

-Even though the fact that Mumbai Gay Pride did not face any hate crimes and that people no longer needed to conceal their identities in public is a huge success, there are two more things India’s LGBTQ+ community will keep fighting for to finally achieve equality.
+The fact that Mumbai Gay Pride did not face any hate crimes and that people no longer needed to conceal their identities in public are considerable success stories.
+But there are two more things India’s LGBTQ+ community will keep fighting for to finally achieve equality.
 The first will be an anti-discrimination law, especially for LGBT people.
-So far the law in India protects religious minorities for example.
-LGBTQ+ community members are not explicitly mentioned though.
+So far, the law in India protects religious minorities, for example.
+LGBTQ+ community members are not explicitly mentioned, though.
 Furthermore, the second battle will be to have the rights of transgender and intersex people recognized.
-Activist Harish Iyer commented during the Pride Event in Mumbai: ‘We won Section 377.
-Regarding the LGBTQ+ rights in India, it is only one battle won.
+During the Pride Event in Mumbai, Activist Harish Iyer commented: “We won Section 377.
+Regarding LGBTQ+ rights in India, it is only one battle won.
 There are more battles to be won.
-I don’t see why any right that is giving to the heterosexual community should be denied to the homosexual community’.
+I don’t see why any right that is given to the heterosexual community should be denied to the homosexual community.”